letisiapangataa/letisiapangataa.github.io/posts/building-a-network-security-lab.md

 ## Conclusion

 This network security lab provides a robust platform for learning and experimentation.
 Whether you’re preparing for CCNAv7 certification or seeking to enhance your cybersecurity skills, this lab setup offers valuable, real-world experience.

+---

+## Disclaimer

+This project was developed using a combination of publicly available learning resources, reference books, open source projects, and artificial intelligence tools.
+All efforts have been made to attribute and comply with relevant licenses.
+Contributions and insights from the broader open source and educational communities are gratefully acknowledged.
+This software is provided as-is, without warranty of any kind, express or implied.
+The author assumes no responsibility for any loss, damage, or disruption caused by the use of this code.
+It is intended for educational and experimental purposes only and may not be suitable for production environments.